Turtini/openshift-vm-demo/README.md

 1. Select the VM
 2. Click **Console**

+OpenShift will create:

+* A Virtual Machine Instance
+* A launcher pod
+* Attach storage
+* Boot the OS

 The console provides direct access to the operating system running inside the VM.

 ---